Dear Christian Mentor, Can you walk with me through Lent? (Darkness to Redemption)

 Do we actually trust in His faithfulness?

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 34 Selfishness)
+(Selfishness)

 Selfishness vs. Selflessness and Sacrifice